WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/js_review.md

 The NEXT sets of code will each run, because they are correctly included in web pages made with HTML.

-If you copy and paste (if you don't remember how to do that, [check out this resource](copy_and_paste.md)) each WHOLE chunk of code as the only the in the left side of the [online tool](https://www.tutorialrepublic.com/codelab.php?topic=html&file=simple-document), you'll see the code run!

-It may or may not have an exciting result, but it will definitely run.

-You can find the [online tool](https://www.tutorialrepublic.com/codelab.php?topic=html&file=simple-document) -- the same tool you wrote your websites in! -- HERE: [https://www.tutorialrepublic.com/codelab.php?topic=html&file=simple-document](https://www.tutorialrepublic.com/codelab.php?topic=html&file=simple-document)

-Remember that this tool does NOT auto-save, but you CAN download the file with your work in it as an `.html` file.
-(We have not worked with these, but this is the only way to save your work!)

-Also note that when you are running JavaScript programs, sometimes it's nice NOT to click auto-update -- so you know that you will see the NEW result when you type something new once you click **Show Update**.

 **Code (1), inside a web page to run**

 ```html